niteshjain/mconsumer/README.md

 # mconsumer
-Simple and naive kafka consumers which pulls metrics and writes to tcp sockets
+Simple and naive kafka consumers which pulls data from a topic and writes to tcp sockets

 ## To Do